-To perform long shots in FIFA 22 you need to press shoot (O / B) with the correct amount of power from distance.
+To perform long shots in FIFA 22, you need to press shoot (O/B), holding down the button to apply the correct amount of power from distance.

 Knowing how much power to apply to your shots will take time to learn.
-Generally, the further out you are the more power you need, but don’t fill up the power bar fully as it will almost guarantee that you overhit the shot and it’ll go over the bar.
+Generally, the further out that you are, the more power that you need.
+However, don’t fill up the power bar fully as it will almost guarantee that you overhit the shot and it’ll go over the bar.

-Your players ability plays a significant role in the range and accuracy of your shots so try to shoot with footballers that possess strong shooting stats.
+Your player’s ability plays a significant role in the range and accuracy of your shots, so try to shoot with footballers that possess strong shooting ratings.

-Where to aim the shot is entirely circumstantial, however aiming where there is a clear path to goal and often targeting the shot towards the far post is your best bet for converting a long-range effort.
+Where to aim the shot is entirely circumstantial.
+That said, aiming where there is a clear path to goal and often targeting the shot towards the far post is your best bet for converting a long-range effort.

-How to do timed finishing in FIFA 22
+How to use timed finishing in FIFA 22

-The ideal time to use timed finishing is for ambitious shots such as volleys, half volleys, and long-range strikes, as perfect timing will improve your scoring chances on these shots which are normally more difficult to score from.
+The ideal situations in which to use timed finishing is for ambitious shots, such as volleys, half-volleys, and long-range strikes.
+Perfect timing will improve your scoring chances on these shots, which are normally more difficult to score from.

 As a fairly new edition to FIFA, it seems like many players are either still mastering this technique or don’t use it at all.
-Performed correctly it can be deadly and greatly improve the accuracy and therefore the scoring chance from the shot, so if you want to use it in-game I would recommend a lot of practice.
+Performed correctly, the timed finish can be deadly and greatly improve the accuracy, and therefore the scoring chance from the shot.

-You can also use flair shots (L2 + O / LT + B) to turn heading opportunities into something a bit more spectacular too, which is a technique I would recommend given you can apply more power to a volley than you can a header.
+You can also use flair volley shots (L2+O/LT+B) to turn heading opportunities into something a bit more spectacular too, which is a technique worth learning as you can apply more power to a volley than you can a header.

 How do you shoot a header in FIFA 22?

-Headers, much like volleys, uses the same controls as a standard shot.
-To head the ball you need to tap shoot (O / B) when the ball to be around chest or head height from a lofted pass or cross (L1 + Triangle or Square / LB + Y or X).
+To head the ball, you need to tap shoot (O/B) when the ball is around chest or head height from a lofted pass or cross (L1+Triangle or Square/LB+Y or X).

 Headers represent a good opportunity to score from set pieces, in particular corners, and once you’re more comfortable with timed finishing, you can use the timed technique on headers to make them more difficult to save.

-Basic penalties require you to aim (L) and then shoot (O / B) with the requisite power.
-I would highly recommend timing the penalty (pressing O / B) as the penalty taker is just about to strike the ball to reduce the target size of your penalty, which makes the shot less likely to miss from being off target.
+Basic penalties require you to aim (L Stick) and then shoot (O/B) with the requisite power.
+It’s best to time the penalty (pressing O/B) as the penalty taker is just about to strike the ball to reduce the target size of your penalty.
+This makes the shot less likely to miss by being off target.

-If you’re feeling brave you can use the cheeky Panenka penalty technique (L1 + O / LB + B) which chips the ball slowly towards goal and fooling the keeper as they mistime their save.
+If you’re feeling brave, you can use the cheeky Panenka penalty technique (L1+O/LB+B) which chips the ball slowly towards goal, fooling the keeper as they mistime their save.
 However, get it wrong and Panenka’s are very easy to save or miss, so use them sparingly.

-How do you do a finesse shot in FIFA 22?
+How to do a finesse shot in FIFA 22

-The general rule is to always aim/bend the shot around the keeper, which is often best done by aiming the shot towards the far corner.
-This rule is dependent on your player’s footedness and body position, but mostly this is a solid approach to shooting from in and just outside the box.
+The general rule is to always aim or bend the shot around the keeper, which is often best done by aiming the shot towards the far corner.
+This rule is dependent on your player’s footedness and body position, but mostly, this is a solid approach to shooting from inside and just outside the box.